ivanpaulovich/ddd-tdd-rich-domain-model-dojo-kata/README.md

 ## :alien: Kata

-Build a Domain from tests using DDD Building Blocks like Aggregate Roots, Entities and Value Objects.
+Build a Domain from tests using DDD Building Blocks like Aggregate Roots, Entities and Value Objects with the help of kata-initial folder files.

 ### :alien: Are expected a Model with Two Aggregates